shower cap on hook

 Long-Lasting Shower Caps

-On the other hand, longer-lasting shower caps are intended to be kept for an extended period of time.
+How long do shower caps last? longer-lasting shower caps are intended to be kept for an extended period of time, usually 5-20 years.
 These are made from different fabrics such as nylon and even silk, and are often printed with various designs to fit anyone’s visual taste.
 These can be top-of-the-line, costing anywhere from five to even 40 dollars and above.

 Buying a longer-lasting shower cap requires periodic washing to make sure the cap stays clean.
 Haircare products can easily rub off and transfer to a cap, and can result in unpleasant odors and even harmful bacteria growth that can pass on to the hair and scalp.